 PATRICIA J. KOZU

 Pat is Chief Operating Officer at The Century Foundation, which undertakes time and critical analyses of social inequality and security issues.
 Earlier, she was interim Executive Director at various nonprofits undergoing leadership changes.
 Previously, she was Managing Director at National Employment Law Project, and Vice President for Finance & Administration at the F.B.
 Heron Foundation.
 She has also held executive positions in the corporate/entrepreneurial sectors.
-She is currently on the board of the Nonprofit Coordinating Committee of NY and is a member of the US-Japan Council.
+She is currently on the board of the New York Foundation and is a member of the US-Japan Council.
 Pat is an avid sailor, quilter, and adoring baachan (grandmother).